Key proposals in Major League Baseball labor negotiations

 REVENUE SHARING

-MLBPA: Proposed annual revenue sharing by clubs be lowered by $30 million.
+MLBPA: Would designate additional money from central revenue.
+Proposed annual revenue sharing by clubs be lowered by $30 million.

 MLB: Disputes the calculation in MLBPA proposal and says it will not agree to any changes in a system that has been largely in place since the 1997 agreement.